 See also: Advantages of Minimum Wages

 - The effect of a min wage on unemployment is uncertain, the structure of the labour market is very important.
 E.g. if the labour market is a monopsony, a minimum wage may not cause unemployment.

 - Empirical evidence from the US and the UK suggests that a moderate increase in the minimum wage doesn’t cause a fall in employment.
 Therefore the key question is how high the minimum wage can rise before causing unemployment.

-- The impact of a minimum wage wage differentials is important.
+- The impact of the minimum wage on wage differential is important.
 For example, skilled workers just above the minimum wage may feel they deserve more.
+Therefore, an increase in the minimum wage may lead to wage increases for all pay grades.
 However, increasing the minimum wage tends to have limited impacts on wage differentials.